Does it matter what order I build the pizza?

 As long as the crust is golden brown and cooked through, when you take your pizza out of the oven is a matter of personal preference.
 Some people prefer their cheese golden brown and bubbly, some like it just barely melted.

 When you remove the pizza from the oven, let it rest a few minutes so the cheese can set and then cut, serve and eat to your heart’s content!

 What should I serve with homemade pizza for a complete meal?

 Pizza is awesome because it usually has most of the food groups already in it.
 If your pizza doesn’t have any veggies, try serving it with a large green salad.
-Spinach-strawberry salad or spring salad with ginger dressing make perfect complements to a pizza.
+Spinach-strawberry salad makes a perfect complement to a pizza.
 You could stick with the Italian theme and serve a caprese-style pasta salad.

 Breadsticks are also a natural side dish for pizza and our twisted garlic bread recipe made with pizza crust is a big win with kids.
 It’s easy to make and fun to dip in your homemade pizza sauce!
 This 5-Ingredient Crescent Cheesy Bread is also a nice addition to homemade pizza.